 While most garments can be washed in the machine, it’s always safe to check the care label especially for woolens and delicates.
 Some need to be hand-washed or dry-cleaned, and some can’t withstand hot water or bleach.
 But nowadays, modern washers have programmes specially designed for targeted care of different fabrics and clothes.

 So, consider the model of your machine when reading the care instructions.
 This will be useful in sorting later and in planning the cycles you’ll use.

 One cycle doesn’t fit all.
 Different types of fabric require different ways of care, so don’t mix all your garments in one load.

 Group clothes according to darks and lights

-While it’s tempting to throw everything in there all at once, it’s important not to skip this step because this will greatly help in maintaining your clothes’ shape, colour, and overall quality.
+While it’s tempting to throw everything in there all at once, it’s important not to skip this step because this is an important clothing care tip to maintain your clothes’ shape, colour, and overall quality.
 Depending on your load for the day, separate them onto different baskets.

 Group clothes according to darks and lights.
 If you want to be more thorough, separate the pure whites and jeans too.
 This will avoid bright or deep dyes from bleeding into your other garments.
 For new ones, turn them inside out because they’re more prone to lose some colour in the first wash.

 Different fabrics should not be washed, agitated and dried in the same way as others.
 Protect them from damage by separating them according to weight and/or fabric type.